1024inc/engineering-blog/_tabs/obts.md

 # Within OBTs, each player is responsibile for one, or sometimes more, of the following roles:
 ## Product Manager (PM)
 _Explores the why and what_
-- Estimates impact pre-grooming
+- Estimates impact pre refinement
 - Builds measurable outcomes
 - Prioritize the team's backlog and builds the team's roadmap
-- Drives grooming and documents story and acceptance criteria
+- Drives refinement and documents story and acceptance criteria
 - Communicates commitments with customers and business stakeholders

 ## Tech Lead (TL)
 _Defines the what and how_
-- Estimates effort pre-grooming
+- Estimates effort pre refinement
 - Decides on technical solutions
 - Documents designs
 - Participates in cross-teams and engineering-driven initiatives